uncefact/spec-untp/website/docs/specification/SustainabilityVocabularyCatalog.md

 The diagram shows how the sustainability vocabulary catalog works with UNTP credentials such as product passports, facility records, and conformity credentials to bring unambiguous meaning to sustainability claims and assessments.

-* Schemes (Grey): There are thousands of national regulations and industry standards that address sustainability of products, facilities, and organisations.
+* Schemes (Grey): There are hundreds of national regulations and industry standards that address sustainability of products, facilities, and organisations.
 Each one typically contains multiple auditable criteria.
 These are governed by the the government or industry authorities that define them.
 UNTP does not seek to create any new schemes or regulations but rather to provide a means to ensure that these standards and regulations can be unambiguously referenced by digital credentials.
 This requires each individual criteria to have a globally unique identifier (a URI).
 * DPP / DFR (green): The UNTP digital product passport (DPP) provides a means for a manufacturer or brand owner to list multiple sustainability claims for a given identified product.
 Similarly a UNTP digital facility record (DFR) provides the same capability but for facilities such as farms, mine-sites, processing plants, or manufacturing sites.
 Each claim may reference a sustainability criteria defined by a regulator or an industry standard.
 * DCC (brown): The UNTP digital conformity credential (DCC) provides a means for a second or third party to list independent assessments of specific products or facilities against the same conformity criteria.
 For a DCC to verifiably support a claim in a DPP, the identifier of the criteria and supporting regulation / standard must match.
 Therefore it is important that both the manufacturer issuing the DPP and the auditor issuing the DCC use the same identifier for the sustainability criteria.